Chapter 0: Python & Jupyter Notebooks#

 Along with Python, this book uses the IPython environment and Jupyter notebooks as a medium for running and sharing Python code.
 More details are give below on Jupyter notebooks, but for now, know that they provide interactive environments ideal for scientific computing.
 In addition, we will use a variety of free, open source libraries to provide collections of useful functions for scientific data processing, analysis, and visualization.
 Think of a library as an add-on or tool pack for Python, and there are many to choose from.

 There are many ways to install the software on your computer.
-The faster and more convenient approach is to use an installer that brings nearly all the software with it.
-The Anaconda installer (link below) provided for free by Continuum Analytics is a very popular option that does exactly this.
-There are other installation options available, but the instructions in this book for launching applications assumes Anaconda.
+The faster and more convenient approach is to use an installer that brings some or most of the software with it.
+Two common options are the Anaconda and the miniconda installers, both provided for free by Anaconda Inc., is a very popular option that does exactly this.
+There are other installation options available, but the instructions in this book often assume Anaconda or miniconda.
 When installing the software, be sure to choose Python 3 as this is the current version.
-While some applications still support Python 2, it is technically legacy with support being gradually removed.
+While some applications still support Python 2, it is technically legacy.
 As of the time of this writing, multiple major projects in the scientific Python ecosystem no longer support Python 2, so it is likely in your interest to be on Python 3.
 You are strongly encouraged to install the most recent version of Python.

 Figure 1 Installing additional libraries using Anaconda-Navigator.